 The best antidote to gloom is constructive work.
 The most curing work is found in the challenge of helping someone who has less than you do.
 It’s one of life’s great paradoxes; when you serve others you end up benefiting as much if not more than those you serve.

-If you feel stuck in your life because you have lost your direction, shift your focus from your circumstances to the circumstances of those around.
+If you feel stuck in your life because you have lost your direction, shift your focus from your circumstances to the circumstances of those around you.
 As Gandhi once said, “The best way to find yourself is to lose yourself in the service of others.”
 Instead of asking, “What’s wrong with me?” ask, “How can I help you?”
 Find someone who could use an extra hand and make an offer they can’t refuse.

 When your focus shifts from your own confusion and difficulties, to the confusion and difficulties of others, and you see yourself making a positive difference, it fills you with a sense of meaning and illuminates a clear path to a brighter future.